Monday, November 25, 2024

 Anthony himself is ready to leave, having packed his suitcase for a quick escape.
 But he realizes that he cannot yet leave his mother in Kyle’s capable care, a man who seems to be able to offer her more delight than her clearly despondent son is able to.

-The boys have sex, but even upon awakening he realizes his mother is missing, Kyle having whisked her away in a wheelchair to take her to a view of what is apparent is the ocean she loves and some vague sense wishes to return to, hence the film’s title.
+The boys have sex, but even upon awakening he realizes his mother is missing, Kyle having whisked her away in a wheelchair to take her to a view of the ocean she so loves and in some vague sense wishes to return to, hence the film’s title.
 For the first time in a long while, when Kyle turns her chair toward her approaching son, she recognizes him as Anthony instead of the man who presumably was her husband, Harrold.

 Kyle has been given a Polaroid snap camera by his mother—which if you recall spit out pictures immediately after taking them, which had to be waved in the air to dry before being witnessed.
-And he has taken several photos of Anthony, his mother, had his lover before he leaves for the day, also slipping a piece of important news through Anthony and his mother’s mail box: he has been accepted to photography school in England.
+And he has taken several photos of Anthony and his mother, before he leaves for the day, also slipping a piece of important news through Anthony's mail box: he has been accepted to photography school in England.

-Upon reading the letter, Anthony is left even more alone and isolated than ever before.
-He watches Kyle disappear via bicycle, leaving him more alone than ever in a world of utter isolation, as tears form in his eyes.
+Upon reading the letter, Anthony is left even more alone and isolated than before.
+He watches Kyle disappear via bicycle, leaving him in a world of utter isolation, as tears form in his eyes.
 Yet there is also a recognition through the photos left behind that this is his lover’s destination.

 British director Jason Bradbury’s work is a melancholy film that does not end well—perhaps why I put off writing about it—but still is a beautiful testimony to devotion and love.
 Despite his pain, it is clear Anthony cannot resist his lover Kyle’s movement into a new life, even if it is one he cannot yet enter.